project-clara/project-clara/docs/DEVELOPER.md

-# Building and Testing Propelling
+# Building and Testing Project-Clara

-This document describes how to set up your development environment to build and test Propelling.
+This document describes how to set up your development environment to build and test Project-Clara.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)